 Disney Jokes: 11

-Anyway, the guards capture him and Iago and reveal his true identity to the sultan and Jasmine while Aladdin is angry that he merely used him to get inside the palace to steal the oracle.
+The guards capture Cassim and Iago and reveal his true identity to the sultan and Jasmine while Aladdin is angry that Cassim merely used him to get inside the palace to steal the oracle.

-It also seems a little offset seeing as how Aladdin was going to be killed for petty thievery in the first movie while this is the king of thieves.
-I know Jafar made that order, but the sultan never said that wasn’t a normal punishment for thieves, just that he should’ve talked to him beforehand.
+It also seems a little offset seeing as how Aladdin was going to be killed for petty thievery in the first movie while this is the king of thieves and he’s just getting life in prison.
+I know Jafar made that execution order, but the sultan never said that wasn’t a normal punishment for thieves, just that he should’ve talked to him beforehand.

 Genie: (In response to Cassim getting arrested) “There are some wishes even I can’t grant.”
 Really?!
 I thought your only restrictions were no bringing people back to life, no wishing for someone to love you, no killing and no wishing for more wishes.
 Freeing a thief from prison is also outside of a GENIE’S realm of power.
 Wow, I hate the latest Aladdin patch; everyone got nerfed.